 THE WORD STRATEGY COMES FROM THE GREEK WORD STRATĒGIA, MEANING "ART OF THE TROOP LEADER, GENERALSHIP" - WHICH EXPLAINS ALL THE MILITARY ANALOGIES IN STRATEGY BOOKS.

-A strategy is tightly connected to your objectives, but it is important to note that you can choose different strategies to achieve the same goal.
+A marketing strategy is tightly connected to your objectives, but it is important to note that you can choose different strategies to achieve the same goal.

 For example, if your marketing objective is to “develop $1M in pipeline from mid-market tech companies”, your strategy might be: “Use targeted digital marketing to generate leads that are qualified by an inside sales team”.
 Another strategy to achieve that objective could be: “Leverage account based marketing to build opportunities within a named account list”.

-Both approaches, while very different, may be completely valid for your target market.
+Both approaches, while very different, maybe completely valid for your target market.
 You might even use a combination of these approaches to achieve your objective.

 You can also define strategies at different levels.
 The examples above are strategies designed to achieve a specific marketing objective, but they can also be applied to your overall marketing plan.